Jay-study-nildana/Tutorials/WebTutorials/readme.md

 # Tutorials - Suvashna - Web Programming

-Web Programming Tutorials, find them here.
+Hello and Welcome.
+Scroll below for more details.

-Virtual Classroom - Go here - [Virtual Classroom](https://flipgrid.com/suvashnawebbasic)
+* Virtual Classroom - Go here - [Virtual Classroom](https://flipgrid.com/suvashnawebbasic)

-Work Diary Timeline and Other Updates Linked to Dates - [Work Diary](workdiary.md)
+* Work Diary Timeline and Other Updates Linked to Dates - [Work Diary](workdiary.md)
+* While practising, you will need some ready to use content and images. find images here - [images](OtherStuff/sampleimages). find content here - [content](OtherStuff/samplecontent)
+* template to use for visual studio code - [vs code template](WebCode/suvashna-template-for-tutorials/src)
+* template to use for codepen - [codepen template](https://codepen.io/jay-pancodu/pen/wvKrepW)

 # work in progress